-Traditional Braces in Lake View & Lincoln Park, IL
+Traditional Braces for Lake View & Lincoln Park

 Whenever the word ‘braces’ comes up, most people will instantly imagine the traditional, metal version that’s commonplace among children and teenagers in need of orthodontic treatment.
 While this service may not be the most aesthetically pleasing in the world, it can’t be denied that traditional braces are incredibly effective in creating beautiful, lasting improvements for patients’ smiles that stand the test of time.
 Dr. Corey Jones and his dedicated team look forward to giving you or your child a smooth, enjoyable treatment experience from beginning to end here in Chicago, IL.
 Contact us today to schedule a first consultation!

 Why Do I Need Braces?

 In today’s world, an attractive smile can make a big difference in your everyday life, helping you enjoy a greater level of self-confidence and create better first impressions, whether at a child’s first day at school or an adult’s job interview.
 It’s also important to remember that overcrowded or misaligned teeth can be much more difficult to maintain with daily brushing and flossing, and patients may experience higher risks of tooth decay, gum disease, TMJ pain, or other oral health problems as a result.
 By committing to braces, patients can improve their wellbeing and their overall quality of life in amazing ways.
 Better yet, children and adults alike can get started today!